Electromed/EmSevenSegment/README.md

   * disp.print(value, digits)
   * disp.print(lengthOfArray,array,digitsForElement)

+  To print a value on the 7-segment display

   `disp`: is a variable of type EmSevenSegment.

   `value`: is the value to save and show;